Aynho Parish Council

 The council spends approximately £23,000 per year.
 This is made up of a precept of £21,388 for 2015/16 financial year and the remainder from grants and donations.
 The accounts are managed by the RFO (Responsible Financial Officer) and audited internally and externally every year.
 All payments are agreed at Council meetings.
 The accounts are available for inspection immediately before audit in April each year.

 You can find out more by contacting the clerk, coming to the meetings, reading the newsletter, checking the noticeboards or visiting this website.

 To find out more about the key issues facing the Parish Council and village take a look at the Village Reports from 2009 to date.

 Freedom of information

 All documents and minutes relating to business carried out by the PC are on the website.
-Should you wish to view something you cannot see published here please do not hesitate to get in touch withthe Clerk who will enable you to access these documents.
+Should you wish to view something you cannot see published here please get in touch with the Clerk (email) who will enable you to access these documents.